Jamie Vardy: Style of play

 In 2020, FourFourTwo listed Vardy as one of the best strikers in world football due to his elite finishing ability, speed and positional awareness.
 Ian Wright, who also rose from non-League football to the Premier League and England national team, wrote in October 2015 that Vardy could be England's equivalent to Salvatore Schillaci at UEFA Euro 2016; Schillaci, another late bloomer, began the 1990 FIFA World Cup as a substitute behind more established players, and ended it as the top scorer.
 Wright, who first learnt of Vardy when his former Burnley teammate Micky Mellon signed him for Fleetwood, rates Vardy as a hard-working player with a good first touch, who creates constant work for defenders, and plays by instinct instead of being moulded by his managers.
-Although Vardy usually plays in a central role as a striker, he is a versatile player, who is capable of playing in several attacking positions, and has also been used as a winger.
+Although Vardy usually plays in a central role as a striker, he is a versatile player who is capable of playing in several attacking positions, and has also been used as a winger.

 In addition to his prolific goalscoring, Vardy is known for his high work rate, relentless running, direct approach, two-footedness and ability to link play.
 He is considered an extremely fast and dynamic striker, with good positioning, and an excellent sense of space in the area.
 These traits enable him to play on the last defender's shoulder, time his runs to beat the defensive line and stretch opponents, which, combined with his pace and clinical finishing, makes him a threat on counter-attacks which suits the style of Leicester City teams.
-Vardy is also an accurate penalty taker having converted 26 out of 31 penalties in the Premier League.
+Vardy is also an accurate penalty taker, having converted 26 penalties in the Premier League.
 He also has good aerial ability whilst also being capable of striking the ball powerfully with either foot.
 Gary Neville commented on how Vardy's approach influences teammates: "He sets the tempo and the tone for the rest of the team and gives no other player behind him any excuse for not working hard."